 **NA – data not available

-Many students considering a career as an English Language Teacher (ELT) ask the question – “is TESOL and ESL the same?”
-To add to the confusion, there are several other acronyms used in conjunction with teaching English.
-While they are pretty much the same, in essence, there is very little difference between ESOL, TESOL TEFL, and ESL.
+Many students considering a career as an English Language Teacher (ELT) ask, “Are TESOL and ESL the same?”
+To add to the confusion, several other acronyms are used in teaching English.
+While they are pretty much the same, there is very little difference between ESOL, TESOL TEFL, and ESL.
 Here is a quick rundown of all of them:

 Acronym / Abbreviation | Description |